Venzory/Venzory/docs/operations/TECH_HEALTH.md

 ## Conclusion

-The Remcura V2 codebase is in **good health** and **ready for the Remka/Magento integration**.
+The Venzory codebase is in **good health** and **ready for the Remka/Magento integration**.
 All critical issues have been resolved, and the technical debt identified is manageable and well-documented.
 The P2 items should be addressed in the near future, but none are blockers for integration work.

 The recent Global/Practice supplier architecture provides a solid foundation for multi-supplier integrations, and the existing patterns in `lib/integrations/` offer a clear path forward for Magento integration.